 Supported snap hooks

-A hook is defined as an executable contained within the
+A hook is defined as an executable within a snap’s

 apps: ... hooks: install: plugs: [network]

 Hooks are called with no parameters.
-When they need to request or modify information in snapd they can do so via the snapctl tool, which is always available in their environment.
+When a hook needs to request or modify information in within snapd, they can do so via the snapctl tool, which is always available within a snap’s environment.
 See

 snapctl --help and